Tour

 Eyre Peninsula

-Touring is by pre-arranged entry permit and the one day tour package includes the full day tour, two night's pre/post tour in the campground and permit.
-We also run 2 day tours on alternate Thursdays which include 3 nights camping and permit.
+Touring is by pre-arranged entry permit and the one-day tour package includes the full-day tour, two nights pre/post tour in the campground and a permit.
+They also run 2-day tours on alternate Thursdays which includes three nights camping and a permit.
 Bookings and payment is arranged at the website.

 <p>Broadband Internet Access</p> <p>Indigenous experiences and/or cultural immersion</p><p>Indigenous owned and operated</p>